 Ronald P. Mensink

 Ronald P. Mensink received in 1985 an MSc-degree in human nutrition at the Agricultural University in Wageningen.
-Since 1993 he also has an MSc-degree in epidemiology.
-At the same university, he received in 1990 his PhD degree.
-His thesis dealt on the effects of monounsaturated fatty acids on high-density and low-density lipoprotein cholesterol levels and blood pressure in healthy men and women.
+In 1993 he received an MSc-degree in epidemiology.
+He received his PhD from the same university in 1990.
+His thesis dealt with the effects of monounsaturated fatty acids on high-density and low-density lipoprotein cholesterol levels and blood pressure in healthy men and women.

-In 1990 he moved to the Department of Human Biology at the Maastricht University.
-Since March 1, 2000 he holds a Chair in Molecular Nutrition.
-He is leader of Researchline 1 ‘The Metabolic Syndrome’ from NUTRIM (School for Nutrition, Toxicology and Metabolism) and Chairman of the Department of Human Biology
+In 1990 he moved to the Department of Human Biology at the Maastricht University, where he has held a Chair in Molecular Nutrition since 2000.
+He is leader of Research Line 1: ‘The Metabolic Syndrome’ and Chairman of the Department of Human Biology at the School for Nutrition, Toxicology and Metabolism, Maastricht, the Netherlands (NUTRIM).

-His primary research interests are the relationships between nutritive and nonnutritive components in the diet - including functional foods - with risk markers for the metabolic syndrome.
-Experiments are mainly carried out with human volunteers, but also with transgenic animals and cell cultures.
-Studies are designed not only to look at effects, but also to unravel the biochemical and molecular mechanisms, which underlie these effects.
+His primary research interests are the relationships between nutritive and nonnutritive components in the diet, including functional foods, with risk markers for the metabolic syndrome.
+His experiments are mainly carried out with human volunteers, but also with transgenic animals and cell cultures, and his studies are designed to look not only at effects, but also to unravel the biochemical and molecular mechanisms which underlie these effects.